 “You just don’t think like a parent yet,” she said.

-This is true: A few nights earlier, I left the handle of a 10-inch chef’s knife precariously close to the edge of the kitchen counter and received an understandable reprimand.
+This is true: A few nights earlier, I had left the handle of a 10-inch chef’s knife precariously close to the edge of the kitchen counter and received an understandable reprimand.
 (I keep a hatchet on the coffee table at home—“a conversation piece,” a stylist friend told me when he gave it to me.
 Childproofing isn’t my area of expertise.)

 Nevertheless, I felt confident enough in my child-watching abilities, and told Gillian to have a good time with her friends.
 Harrison and I settled onto the living room sectional, and I flipped on the end of a March Madness game.
 His cheeks were rosy with playground windburn, and his auburn hair swooped messily across his forehead.
 For once, his energy was a bit subdued, and he climbed next to me.